RajveerShaw/Amazon-clone/README.md

+Hey,<br>
-This is a simple amazon layout made using html and css.
+This is a simple amazon layout made using html and css. <br>
 Will add more functionalities using javascript.